Whale Shark Season in Holbox: Mid-May to September Family Snorkel Tours

 Where to Stay on Holbox

-- Hotel Mawimbi - boutique, small, kid-welcome, beautiful beach
+- Hotel Mawimbi - boutique, small, kid-welcome.

-- Villas HM Palapas del Mar - palapa-roof bungalows, kids love them
+- Villas HM Palapas del Mar - palapa-roof bungalows, kids love them.

-Book 4-6 months ahead for July-August.
+Book 4-6 months out for July-August.
+I am not exaggerating.

-- Private transfer to Chiquila (2.5 hours by car) plus ferry to Holbox (30 minutes).
-Total: 3-4 hours.
+- Private transfer to Chiquila (2.5 hours by car), then ferry to Holbox (30 minutes).
+Total: 3-4 hours door to door.

 Ferries run every 30-60 minutes from 6 am to 9:30 pm.

-Beyond Whale Sharks - Other Holbox Family Activities
+Beyond Whale Sharks

 Bird Island (Isla Pajaros)